elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

     <br />
     <div></div>

-- You can swap algorithms used inside an object at runtime.
+- At runtime, you can alter the algorithms utilized within an object.
-- You can isolate the implementation details of an algorithm from the code that uses it.
+- You can separate an algorithm's implementation specifics from the code that utilizes it.
-- You can replace inheritance with composition.
+- Composition can be used in place of inheritance
-- Open/Closed Principle.
-You can introduce new strategies without having to change the context.
+- The principle of open/closed.
+You may implement new tactics without changing the context.

 <br />
   </div>